 And I finally found the best treatment in my life there…….that is,

-‘No Topical Steroids and No Moisturizing Treatment (NMT) ’.
+‘No Steroidal and No Moisturizing Treatment (NMT) ’.

-(This is a little different from Moisture Withdrawal (MW) but more than that.)
+(This is different from Moisture Withdrawal (MW) but more than that.)

 It must sound impossible to attempt ‘No moisturizing Treatment’ for people who have super dry skin like atopic dermatitis patients and I also thought the same but a miracle happened with the treatment.
 Although it didn’t work very well while I just stopped using Topical Steroids but once I stopped using any moisturizers and did more than Moisture Withdrawal at the same time, my symptom got well miraculously in a short period!!

-The 1st pic of the first three (the left lower leg) was taken on the Oct 29th, the 2nd one was on the Nov 18th and the 3rd one was on the Dec 17th in 2015.
+The 1st pic of the first three (the left lower leg) was taken on Oct 29th, the 2nd one was on Nov 18th and the 3rd one was on Dec 17th in 2015.

 Now, you are a witness.
 Even if the symptom is this bad, it is cured after approximate 2 months of treatment, in other words, with ‘No Treatment’.